 |Two handed||up to 150 cm (59″)||Claymore, battle axe|

 |Two handed pole||up to 200 cm (78.5″ )||spear, halberd, lance|

 |Bow and arrow||No size limit|

 |Other projectiles:||25-40 cm (10-15.5″)||throwing dagger, throwing axe|

 How to use a LARP shield in combat

-Shields completely blocks direct hits with no damage to the shield or it’s holder.
-For safety reasons shields canto be used as a weapons.
+Shields completely blocks direct hits with no damage to the shield or its holder.
+For safety reasons shields canto be used as a weapon.

 Some larp game mechanics allow for a shield braking skill/spell.
-In this system the hitter declares his intention of braking the shield.
+In this system, the hitter declares his intention of breaking the shield.
 If the shield was immediately hit it is considered broken and should be discarded.

 How to use LARP armor in combat

 With armor there are three ways larp clubs go about it: